block-foundation/index-decentralized-applications/README.md

 * [Keet](https://keet.io): A peer-to-peer video and chat platform.
 It is private, encrypted
 * [Meshenger](https://github.com/meshenger-app/meshenger-android): A Voice/Video Android phone app that operates on local LAN and doesn't require internet access, servers, or accounts.
 * [Orbit](https://github.com/haadcode/orbit): Distributed, serverless, peer-to-peer chat application on IPFS.
+* [Patchwork](https://github.com/ssbc/patchwork): A decentralized app for messaging and sharing, built on Secure Scuttlebutt (SSB).
+An alternate interface is [Patchbay](https://github.com/ssbc/patchbay).
+* [Pollen](https://github.com/maxtheaxe/pollen): A Python-written decentralized messaging service that operates without an internet or mesh connection.

 ### VOIP